What is a thyroid biopsy?

 What to expect during a thyroid biopsy

 What to expect during a thyroid biopsy will depend on which thyroid biopsy technique your doctor has chosen for you.
+Although most patients receive a fine needle aspiration biopsy, your doctor may also order a core needle biopsy or surgical biopsy.

 Results from a thyroid biopsy